tatups/MeatLoafDay/README.md

-App for checking the weekly availability of meat loaf in restaurants around the university of Vaasa
+App for checking the weekly availability of meat loaf in restaurants around the university of Vaasa.

-Can also be configured to check foods other than meatloaf
+Can also be configured to check foods other than meat loaf.

+Uses kurnii.fi as the source of data.